 My research spans a wide range of topics, including alternative financial institutions (microfinance, ethical and interest-free banking), working life, public sector reform and management, work and family, gender equality, intergenerational transmission, men and masculinities, cultural heritage, and more recently, feminist legal theory, feminist economics, and social justice.
 For a more detailed outline of my current and recent research, click here.

-I am currently director of Policy and Social Research AS and affiliated with the Nordic Women’s University.
-I have previously worked as a researcher at the University of Oslo, the Work Research Institute and Telemark Research Institute.
+I am currently director of Policy and Social Research AS, and have previously worked as a researcher at the University of Oslo, the Work Research Institute and Telemark Research Institute.
 I have also been a national expert on gender equality to the European Commission.
-Formerly, I have worked as a civil servant and consultant, mainly promoting female entrepreneurship and regional development, and been an activist for alternative banking.
+Formerly, I have worked as a civil servant and consultant, mainly promoting female entrepreneurship and regional development.

-I graduated with a cand.mag. degree in regional planning at the University of Tromsø in 1981, with an MA in international economics at the College of Europe (Bruges) in 1982 and with a mag.art. degree (U.S. Ph.D. equivalent) in economic sociology at the University of Oslo in 1995, with a dissertation on alternative financial institutions.
+I graduated with a cand.mag. degree in regional planning at the University of Tromsø in 1981, with an MA in international economics at the College of Europe (Bruges) in 1982 and with a mag.art. degree (U.S. Ph.D. equivalent) in economic sociology at the University of Oslo in 1995, with a dissertation on microfinance and ethical banking.

 For a more detailed CV, see